y114git/G3M/README.md

 -   **Bugs & Issues:** DH will be updated many more times with new games and features.
 Please report all bugs and other issues [here](https://github.com/y114git/DELTAHUB/issues).

--   **Wiki:** For detailed information on "How to properly create mods," "How to verify a mod," etc., please visit the [Wiki](https://github.com/y114git/DELTAHUB/wiki).
+-   **Wiki:** For detailed info on "How to properly create mods," "How to verify a mod," etc., please visit the [Wiki](https://github.com/y114git/DELTAHUB/wiki).

 ---